CosmicMind/Material/README.md

 # Welcome to Material

-Material is a graphics and animation framework based on Google's Material Design.
-A major goal in the design of Material is to allow the creativity of others to easily be expressed.
+Material is a graphics and animation framework for Google's Material Design.
+It is designed to allow the creativity of others to easily be expressed.

 ## Features